What Is Dog Aggression?

 I teach clients how to read a dog’s body language and emotion.
 If we can’t read a dog’s body language very well, we can’t receive vital information a canine is communicating to us.
 In particular, analyzing a dog’s anxiety and fear levels can serve as a preventative warning system for a person to take action to prevent a dog from becoming aggressive.

 Body language signals that typically come before dog aggression are:

 - Lip licking, yawning, excess blinking

 - Tucked tail

 - Stiffening or staring

 Important caveat – Dogs often display these warning behaviors prior to a bite.
 However, dogs don’t always show a nice linear progression up the ladder of aggression but jump directly to a dog bite.
 These dogs have a very low threshold for reactivity and low resiliency to fear aversion and novelty.
-This type of maladaptive dog may show very few signs of fear before they bite someone and are prime candidates for psychopharmaceuticals.
+This type of maladaptive dog may show very few signs of fear before upregulate and bite someone and are prime candidates for psychopharmaceuticals.